gvelim/advent2024/src/bin/day12/README.md

     *   *Benefit:* This simplifies algorithms that need ordered access (like perimeter calculation) and makes visualization consistent.
 Iteration is efficient in sorted order.
     *   *Trade-off:* Insertion into a `BTreeSet` is typically `O(log n)`, which is less performant than `O(1)` for `Vec` or `HashMap`.
 The requirement for `PlotSegment` to implement `Ord` adds a slight complexity to the type definition.

-2.  **`BTreeMap` for Garden Plots:** Using a `BTreeMap` to map plot IDs to `Plot` structures.
+2.  **`HashMap` for Garden Plots:** Using a `HashMap` to map plot IDs to `Plot` structures (`Garden::plots`).
-    *   *Benefit:* Provides efficient `O(log n)` lookup, insertion, and removal of plots by ID, necessary during the merging process.
+    *   *Benefit:* Provides efficient `O(1)` average time complexity for lookup, insertion, and removal of plots by ID, which is crucial during the parsing and merging process.
+This was chosen over `BTreeMap` for better average performance.
-    *   *Trade-off:* Like `BTreeSet`, it has a performance cost compared to `HashMap` for hashing types, though `usize` hashing is very fast.
-The keys are kept sorted, which isn't strictly required but adds predictable iteration order.
+    *   *Trade-off:* `HashMap` does not guarantee any order for keys, unlike `BTreeMap`.
+However, for the requirements of accessing plots by ID during parsing, the average time complexity benefit outweighs the lack of ordering.

 3.  **Line-by-Line Processing with `LastGardenScanLine`:** The algorithm processes the garden one line at a time, relying on state from the *previous* line (`LastGardenScanLine`) to determine connectivity and perform merges.
     *   *Benefit:* This avoids loading the entire potentially very large garden grid into memory at once, making it memory-efficient for height.
 The logic focuses on local interactions between adjacent lines.